Diversity-Enhanced Reasoning for Subjective Questions: Analysis

-In equation~(\ref{eq_div}), we design our diversity metric as a combined score of lexical diversity, token entropy diversity, etc. Our guiding principle of diversity metric design is to balance the weights of different diversity factors and make it align with human intuition as much as possible.
-We present Table~\ref{table:div_alignment} showing qualitative alignment scores between the metrics and human diversity ratings.
-We manually label 60 outputs from different settings, from a diversity scale of 1 to 10.
-Taking the human rating as a reference, we set the weight of the diversity metrics such that the correlation coefficient between the overall diversity and the human rating is highly aligned.
-Table~\ref{table:div_alignment} shows that our diversity metric has a high alignment score with human ratings, showcasing the reasonableness of our weighting.
+\paragraph{Diversity Weighting} Equation~(\ref{eq_div}) shows the composition of the diversity score.
+Because the target application may value different forms of diversity, we adopt equal weight to avoid bias toward any single factor.
+The final score is the average of all metrics, and we assess its validity by measuring agreement with human annotators.
+Table~\ref{table:div_alignment} shows the alignment scores between diversity score and human ratings.
+Three PhD-level students each score 60 outputs from each model (i.e., 240 data entries in total) independently using the same criteria, on a diversity scale of 1 to 10.
+Results show that the overall diversity and the human rating are highly aligned.
+Table~\ref{table:div_alignment} shows that our diversity metric has a high alignment score with human ratings, showcasing the reasonableness of the diversity weighting.